Jackson-Williams-15/CockyMovies/README.md

 ## CM.SPA
 - Navigate to `cd cm.spa`
 - run `npm install`
+- run `npm install axios` so you can make API requests
 - to run front end for development run `npm run dev`